-Ear infections are also called otitis media.
-They are very common, especially in children between 6 months and 3 years of age, are usually not serious, and are not contagious.
+Middle ear infections are also called otitis media.
+They are very common, especially in children between 6 months and 3 years of age.
+They are usually not serious and aren’t contagious.
 Most ear infections happen when a child has already had a cold for a few days.

 What causes an ear infection?

 Viruses or bacteria (germs) cause middle ear infections.
-The Eustachian tube connects the middle ear with the back of the throat.
-Germs can travel from the back of the throat when the eustachian tube is swollen from a cold, causing infection in the middle ear.
+The eustachian tube connects the middle ear with the back of the throat.
+Germs travel from the back of the throat when the eustachian tube is swollen from a cold, causing infection in the middle ear.

 Who is at higher risk for ear infections?

-- Younger children because they have shorter Eustachian tubes.
+- Children less than 5 years old, because they have shorter eustachian tubes.

-- Children with allergies or exposed to cigarette smoke.
-Smoke can irritate the Eustachian tube, making ear infections more likely.
+- Children who are exposed to cigarette smoke.
+Smoke causes inflammation of the eustachian tube, making ear infections more likely.

 - Children of First Nations and Inuit descent, though it’s not clear why.

 How do I know if my child has an ear infection?

-Older children will complain of an earache.
-Younger ones might not say they have an earache, but might:
+Older children will usually complain of an earache.
+While younger children might not be able to say they have an earache, they may:

 - have an unexplained fever,